A Knowledge Distillation Ensemble Framework for Predicting Short and Long-term Hospitalisation Outcomes from Electronic Health Records Data: Experimental Evaluation on Real Use Cases

 \subsubsection{Overall Performance and Sample Diversity}

 We first evaluate the overall performance across the three case studies.
 For each dataset, Table \ref{tab:overallperformance} shows the model's performance averaged across the prediction intervals of 5, 7, 14 and 30 days for each outcome.
-As the table shows, the performance is high overall.
-However, better performance across prediction intervals was obtained using the COVID-19 dataset compared pneumonia and CKD, despite the latter two being larger datasets with a higher resolution of observations (half-hourly intervals as opposed to two-hourly intervals used to construct the COVID-19 time-series).
-A close evaluation is shown in Figure \ref{fig:het}, where higher performance ranges appear to be closely correlated with sample homogeneity (lower standard deviation) in age (shown in the legends) and the number of pre-existing conditions (reflected by the lightness of the plot circles).

-COVID-19 admissions show a higher uniformity in age and pre-existing conditions, which consequently influences the patterns of changes in their physiological states.
-In both pneumonia and CKD, the diversity in the number of pre-existing conditions is starker (darker circles) in younger patients where lower-performance is achieved by the model.
+The performance is high overall.
+However, better performance across prediction intervals was achieved using the COVID-19 dataset compared to pneumonia and CKD, despite the latter two being larger datasets with a higher resolution of observations (half-hourly windows as opposed to two-hourly windows used to construct the COVID-19 time-series).
+A close examination is shown in Figure \ref{fig:het}, where higher performance ranges appear to be closely correlated with sample homogeneity (lower standard deviation) for both age and the number of pre-existing conditions.
+COVID-19 admissions are more uniform in age and comorbidity, consequently influencing changes in physiological states.
+In pneumonia, the standard deviation of comorbidity is higher in younger patients where the model achieves the lowest performance.